“Seagull Actual, Seagull Actual, this is Seagull 1-2-Alpha, over.” I called out, climbing the elevation.

-I furiously yelled and stomped out the holding area.
-“Sam!
+I stomped out the holding area, yelling at the top of my voice.
+“Sam, you stupid moron!
 What the hell has gotten into—”

-The Humvee.
-It was right there in front of the narrow corner.
+The jeep.
+It was right there around the corner.
 It was crashed sideways, and Sam was pushing it hard with a mad excitement.

 “Come on!
 Help me out,” Sam waved.

 “But… How… How did this happen?”
-I asked, thrusting all my strength to my hands to push the Humvee back on its wheels.
+I asked, thrusting all my strength to my hands to push the vehicle back on its wheels.

 “Probably!”
-Sam synchronized with my pushes and the Humvee wobbled.
+Sam synchronized with my pushes and the jeep wobbled.
 “The!”
 He pushed hard.
 “Wind!”

 After two hard pushes, the vehicle tipped on its wheels.

-Savoring the energy and celebration for later, we hurried back to the office building and refilled the water bottles that we found in the Humvee.
-The vehicle was in bad shape, but we believed it would hold for another seven hundred kilometers through the desert.
+Saving the energy and celebration for later, we hurried back to the office building and refilled the water bottles that we found in the jeep.
+The vehicle was in bad shape, but we believed it would hold for another seven hundred kilometres through the desert.